starwit/lj-projectbuilder/docs/deployment.md

 #### Initial Installation

 1) Install prerequisites.
 See [documentation for installation of prerequisites](installation/prerequisites-installation.md) for details.
+2) checkout projectbuilder deployment folder
-2) go to https folder
+3) go to https folder
-3) set variables in env.sh and add it as source:
+4) set variables in env.sh and add it as source:
     ```bash
     source env.sh
     ```
-4) establish certbot on nginx in order to be able to use letsencrypt:
+5) establish certbot on nginx in order to be able to use letsencrypt:
     ```bash
     bash init-letsencrypt.sh
     ```
-5) start env-docker-compose.yml
+6) start env-docker-compose.yml
     ```bash
     docker-compose -f env-docker-compose.yml up -d
     ```
-6) start projectbuilder-docker-compose.yml
+7) start projectbuilder-docker-compose.yml
     ```bash
     docker-compose -f projectbuilder-docker-compose.yml up -d
     ```
-7) reset env.sh
+8) reset env.sh

+:heavy_exclamation_mark: This deployment is not recommended for high user-counts.
+A downtime is needed for doing updates.
+Use e.g. Kubernetes deployment to ensure a failsave and stable environment.

 #### Update ProjectBuilder